StompyD/mealplanning/BitterMaiTai.md

 - 1.5 ounces [campari](./CampariCocktails.md)
 - 1/2 ounces triple sec

-Drop the squished lime shell into the glass of crushed ice.
-Pour ingredients over ice and stir to combine.

 ## Directions
 Drop the squished lime shell into the glass of crushed ice.
 Pour ingredients over ice and stir to combine.